TimMikeladze/next-apollo-joy-starter/README.md

 ## 🏃‍ Get started

 To get started clone the repo.
-Using `npx degit` is a great way to get this done quickly as it will remove the `.git` folder plus extra files like the `LICENSE.md` or `FUNDING.yml` saving you the effort.
+Using `npx degit` is a great way to get this done quickly as it will remove the `.git` folder plus extra files like the `LICENSE.md` or this very `README.md` file.

 ```console
 npx degit TimMikeladze/next-apollo-joy-starter my-app